Efficient Estimation of Structural Models via Sieves: Conclusion

 \section{Conclusion}

-A structural model builds on economic theory and describes how endogenous variables are related to a group of explanatory variables.
-Such relation is often an implicit function that depends on unknown parameters, which is costly to solve.
-Two-step methods avoid solving the model but rely on the performance of first-step estimation.
-We propose Penalized Sieve Estimators (PSE) as a new class of estimators, that rely on a sieve to approximate the solution and penalize deviation from the equilibrium condition.
-PSEs are easy to apply, at least as fast as alternative approaches that obtain MLE, and more robust in applications to various models.
-We expect our method to become a useful tool in structural estimation.
+A structural model is based on economic theory and describes how endogenous variables relate to a set of explanatory variables.
+This relationship is often expressed as an implicit function dependent on unknown parameters, which can be costly to solve.
+Two-step methods avoid solving the model but rely heavily on the accuracy of the first-step nonparametric estimation.
+We introduce \SEES\ as a new class of estimators that use a sieve to approximate the solution while penalizing deviations from the equilibrium condition. \SEES\ are straightforward to apply, at least as fast as alternative approaches like MLE, and more robust across various models.
+We believe our method will become a valuable tool in structural estimation.